 Lisa Spiro.
 (2012).
 ‘This is why we fight’: Defining the values of the Digital Humanities.
 In M. K. Gold (Ed.), Debates in the Digital Humanities (p.
 23).
 Minnesota: University of Minnesota Press.)

 As a project co-chaired by the Office of the Vice Provost Academic at York University, we see DHSS as facilitating greater opportunities for access and community engagement in classrooms.
-By engaging in DHSS, a body of scholarship designed for democratized public access, students’ work can go from the walls of the classroom to the fora of public online space; and in these online spaces, an audience larger than just the professor or TA can see, learn from, and interact with students’ learning.
+By engaging in DHSS, a body of scholarship designed for democratized public access, students’ work can go from the walls of the classroom to the fora of online spaces, and in these online spaces, an audience larger than just the professor or TA can see, learn from, and interact with students’ work.
 With DHSS, students can come to understand that academic work is not just an opportunity for academics to talk to each other, but a collection of opportunities that invite, even require, greater audience for developing and interpreting meaning.
-In this way, DHSS assignments can provide greater access to academic work and digital materials than traditional assignments are are designed to do.
+In this way, DHSS assignments can provide greater access to academic work and digital materials than traditional assignments are designed to do.

 Concurrent with the greater opportunities for access, by presenting course content as work that that is public-facing, students can be introduced to new ways to demonstrate their learning as members of different communities.
 With public-facing work, students can identify different audiences to present their work to, which may include their own extra-curricular communities.
-These links with students’ extra-curricular communities may spark interest in working with these communities to create new, or deeper, layers of meaning within their academic work.
+These links with students’ extra-curricular communities may spark interest in developing greater relationships with these communities to create new, or deeper, layers of meaning within their academic work.
 In this way, DHSS can invite opportunities to work outside the classroom with community groups to collaborate on sharing content, mobilizing stories, and developing new materials.
-The possibilities for creating a course that is designed around greater access and community engagements is thus rich with DHSS and built into options in our Assignment Guides.
+The possibilities for creating a course that is designed around greater access and community engagements is both exciting and possible from a DHSS perspective.

 Sue Bennett, Karl Maton, & Lisa Kervin.
 (2018).
 The ‘Digital Natives’ Debate: A critical review of the evidence.
 British Journal of Educational Technology, 39(5), p.
 738.